Cole, the artist who designed, created and made the @rtizani’s sculpture works has passed away.

 If you have purchased an @rtizani creation - Thank you . . .

-If it does not look how you imagined when in situ - please bring it back for alterations, swap or refund.
+If it does not look or perform as you imagined - please contact us

-It is important to me that the items created are durable and provide many years of enjoyment - Thank You
+It was important to Cole that the items created are durable and provide many years of enjoyment - Thank You

 If a Stainless Steel item, it is best not to touch with bare hands – glove up or have something clean and non-scratchy between item and your hands.